Call for Participation

-To capitolize on valuable community expertise shared via tutorials and hands-on instruction, submissions for half- and full-day tutorials will be considered by the Program Committee.
-In particular, the committee is looking for offerings in these topic areas:
+The Call for Tutorials is now CLOSED.
+To capitalize on valuable community expertise shared via tutorials and hands-on instruction, submissions received for half- and full-day tutorials were considered by the Program Committee.
+A broad selection of tutorials (both full- and half-day) were selected and are listed HERE.

-The proposals should be complete as to proposed length (full- or half-day) and include a draft agenda, as well as supporting materials; evidence that this material has been successfully offered elsewhere will enhance the submission value.
-Number of instructors and (if relevant) maximum number of participants should be included within the proposal materials.
-All proposals will be reviewed by community experts and ranked against other submissions, both within the topic and across all topic areas.
+All proposals received will be reviewed by community experts and ranked against other submissions, both within the topic and across all topic areas.
 Those deemed of “high technical value/interest” will be alerted by mid-June.
 All tutorial sessions will be offered on Sunday, October 15, 2017, with full-day tutorials commencing after 8:30 am and half-day tutorials commencing after 1:00 pm.

 Complimentary Registration: For 2017, a selection of tutorials -- identified as high-value by the Program Committee -- may be awarded either complimentary registrations for instructors, in recognition of their value to the community.
 (NOTE: Based on the length of the tutorial, attendees may be asked to pay a small fee to defray the administrative costs associated with these offerings.)